 In case your coolant feels smooth and slippery to touch, I’d say it’s still good.

-Symptoms Of Bad Coolant
+Common Symptoms Of Expired Coolant

 Discoloration, smell, and out-of-range pH may indicate your coolant has gone bad or expired and needs a flush.